jmatosp/collections/README.md

 ## Usage

-Add to you go source file the `go:generate`
+Add to you go source file the `go:generate`:

 ```go
 package main